PlatonaM/lopco-omit-empty-csv-worker/README.md

 `delimiter`: Delimiter used in the CSV file.

-`ignored_columns`: List of columns where empty vales are permitted.
+`ignored_columns`: List of columns where empty values are permitted.

 ### Inputs